dfinity/portal/roadmap/1_core-protocol/upcoming/financial-spam-prevention.md

 is_community: true
 ---

-This change suggests a conversion from a system-based rewards model to a voter-based reward model.
-Voting rewards are allocated under the assumption that every neuron voted on everything.
+In the current voting reward set-up, there is a financial incentive for spam because the overall reward pot is always handed out and by submitting governance spam propoals you can skew the voting reward allocation.

-This change also includes moving the governance weight back to 20 without incentivising spam.
-We propose this occur as part of this proposal.
+This change removes this incentive by allocating voting rewards under the assumption that every neuron voted on everything.

-A result of this proposal will be a reduction in total minted ICP due to the fact that some voters do not vote on all proposals or follow a voter for all proposals.
-In a follow-on proposal, the NNS can determine what to do with that “abandoned” ICP.
-We suggest an NNS treasury but will leave it to a future proposal to finalize that.
+This change also includes moving the governance weight back to 20 and the tracking of allocated vs not allocated voting rewards.